Eagle SepticSeptic Information Guide

 Assessment

-We review your system's history, tank size, and current condition to determine whether standard pumping or deep cleaning is needed.
+The technician reviews the system's history, tank size, and current condition to determine whether standard pumping or deep cleaning is needed.

 2